Your Legal Advocate

 - Member of the Bar for the District of Columbia since 1991

 - Member of the Utah State Bar since 1995; also represented a client on Utah’s death row in a State, capital habeas appeal for five years.

 - Member of the Virginia State Bar from 1997 to 2010 by way of reciprocity with the District of Columbia.

 - Member of the United States Supreme Court Bar, where I have petitioned for the issuance of a writ of certiorari seven times.

 Legal Practice Areas

 I now principally practice in family law.
 I have practiced in criminal defense, bankruptcy, tax controversies, juvenile delinquency, and child abuse and neglect.
-I am a certified guardian ad litem, and continue to take appointments from the courts in that area.

 My Interests & Background